 “We’d rather have them leave and not sit down and be unhappy,” said Tim.
 “Because once they sit down and it’s gone south there’s just no fixing it.”

-The funeral procession then became a motorcycle parade, parading to Golden Gate Park where, joined by hundreds of hippies from Haight-Ashbury, a daylong wake erupted.
-Big Brother & the Holding Company and, appropriately, the Grateful Dead were the live music send-offs.
+The funeral procession became a motorcycle cavalcade, roaring to Golden Gate Park where, joined by hundreds of hippies from Haight-Ashbury, a daylong wake erupted.
+Big Brother & the Holding Company and the Grateful Dead were the live music send-offs.
 There was dancing and tripping.

 “Sometimes the lights all shining on me, other times I can barely see, lately it occurs to me, what a long strange trip it’s been,” Jerry Garcia sang in his mid-western twang.

 There was free beer courtesy of the Hells Angels and free food supplied by the Diggers.

-The Haight Street Diggers were characterized at the time as a “hippie philanthropic organization.”
-They used the streets of San Francisco for theater, gatherings, and parades.
-The organization fed the flock that made the scene in the Panhandle with surplus vegetables from the Farmer’s Market and meat they routinely stole from other local markets.
+The Haight Street Diggers were said at the time to be a “hippie philanthropic organization.”
+They used the streets of San Francisco for theater, gatherings, and walkabouts.
+The organization fed the flock that made the scene in the Panhandle with surplus vegetables from the Farmer’s Market and meat they routinely stole from local stores.

-Two months after Chocolate George’s funeral the Diggers announced “The Death of the Hippie” by tearing down the store sign of the Psychedelic Shop and burying it.
+Two months after Chocolate George’s funeral the Diggers announced “The Death of the Hippie” by tearing down the store sign of the Psychedelic Shop and secretly burying it in the night.